gitter-badger/delineateio.cloud/README.md

 ## Digital Ocean API Token

 To use the script unmodified a DO API key should be present in an environment variable named DO_TOKEN that provides suitable access to destroy the desired DO resources.

+## Usage

+It is not anticipated that this script will be used for normal execution of the CI/CD pipeline, althought it could be, buy rather during the development of the CI/CD pipeline itself where resources are not correctly destroyed.